 If your LECS uses a different ATM address (not the well-known address), and does not make that address available via ILMI, specify it using this parameter.
-If applicable, any of the ATM address variables described in "ATM Address Formats and Variables" on page 21 may be used.
-Use variable sprefix, in particular.
+If applicable, any of the ATM address variables described in "ATM Address Formats and Variables" on page 17 can be used.
+Use variable \$prefix, in particular.